ecyates/module-6-lesson-2-assignment/README.md

 ### Task 2: Implementing CRUD Operations for Members

-- Create Flask routes to add, retrieve, update, and delete members from the Memberstable.
+- Create Flask routes to add, retrieve, update, and delete members from the Members table.
 - Use appropriate HTTP methods: POST for adding, GET for retrieving, PUT for updating, and DELETE for deleting members.
 - Ensure to handle any errors and return appropriate responses.